federicomariamassari/udacity-sfend/projects/p3/p3-track-an-object-in-3d-space.md

 __Figure 6: Erratic TTC behaviour when vehicle is still__
 ![LiDAR TTC vehicle still](./img/mov6.gif)

 __Size and shape of the points' distribution varies across frames.__ Median values and TTC estimates can also be affected by the varying sample size and shape (skewness, excess kurtosis) of the distribution of LiDAR points across frames.
 This behaviour is apparent in frames 10-12.
 Sample size is post outliers filtering.
 Negatively (resp., positively) -skewed distributions have more points on the LHS (RHS) of the preceding vehicle [12]; distributions with negative (resp., positive) excess kurtosis are thin-tailed or platykurtic (fat-tailed, leptokurtic) [13].
-From these higher-order moments, one can see the distributions of points in pictures 10-11 are closer in shape than those of frames 11-12, so the median difference of the former is smaller and TTC larger [Figure 7].
+From these higher-order moments, one can see the distributions of points in pictures 10-11 are closer in shape than those in frames 11-12, so the median difference of the former is smaller and TTC larger [Figure 7].

 | Frame | Sample size | Median (x-coordinate) | Median difference | TTC | Skewness | Excess kurtosis | Points distribution |
 |------:|------------:|----------------------:|------------------:|----:|---------:|----------------:|:--------------------|